marlonandrade/MASimplestSemiModalViewController/README.md

 [KNSemiModalViewController](https://github.com/kentnguyen/KNSemiModalViewController),
 [@kentnguyen](https://github.com/kentnguyen) and the other contributors made a great job on that project.

-Even thought I said that it is the simplest Semi Model implementation possible I know that it's not, so fell free to make it simpler.
+Even thought I said that it is the simplest Semi Modal implementation possible I know that it's not, so fell free to make it simpler.